dehy/docker-backup/README.md

 ## How it works

 This image uses the docker socket to connect and backup files, depending on the source type of the container to backup.
-For each source to backup, it will run by itself a *worker* container whom task is to handle the backup itself.
+For each source to backup, it will spawn a *worker* container whom task is to handle the backup itself.
 The main container keep the backup orchestration.
 For example, a `fs` source type will backuped by mounting the source container volumes to the worker backup container and execute the backup from here.
 The worker backup container is then stopped and removed.
 A `mysqldump` source type will be backuped by executing (`docker exec`) the `mysqldump` command into the source container, redirecting the output to the worker backup container, and execute the backup from here.